robelsharma/jabsimul-with-sasl/README.md

 ==================

 Jabsimul with SASL Integration is a benchmarking tool for Jabber/XMPP Servers which have SASL authentication.
-It also has the support for starttls.
+It also has the support for *starttls*.

 Special Note:
 -------------